nhminle/BEAM/FinalizedPrompts.md

         <passage>{demo}</passage>
         <output>Hester</output>

-       You are provided with a passage from a book.
+       You are provided with a passage in {lang}.
 Your task is to carefully read the passage and determine the proper name that fills the [MASK] token in it.
 This name is a proper name (not a pronoun or any other word).
-You must make a guess, even if you are uncertain:
+You must make a guess, even if you are uncertain.
         {demo_passage}
         Here is the passage:
         <passage>{passage}</passage>